carsonSgit/carsonSgit/README.md

 <h1>Hi, I'm Carson! <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30px"></h1>

-I'm a student from Montreal, QC.
+I'm a student at Concordia University.
 I'm passionate about **AI/ML** and **Data Science** and their potential impact on the environmental sciences!

 ### About Me 🌟
 - 💡 Currently **interning at Tail'ed**